 # How to Run Local LLMs with Claude Code

 This step-by-step guide shows you how to connect open LLMs and APIs to Claude Code entirely locally, complete with screenshots.
-Run using any open model like Qwen3.5, DeepSeek and Gemma.
+Run using any open model like Qwen3.6, DeepSeek and Gemma.

-For this tutorial, we’ll use [**Qwen3.5**](https://unsloth.ai/docs/models/qwen3.5) and [GLM-4.7-Flash](https://unsloth.ai/docs/models/glm-4.7-flash).
-Both are the strongest 35B MoE agentic & coding model as of Mar 2026 (which works great on a 24GB RAM/unified mem device) to autonomously fine-tune an LLM with [Unsloth](https://github.com/unslothai/unsloth).
-You can swap in [any other model](https://unsloth.ai/docs/models/tutorials), just update the model names in your scripts.
+For this tutorial, we’ll use the open models: [Gemma 4](/docs/models/gemma-4.md) and [Qwen3.5](/docs/models/qwen3.5.md) which are strong agentic & coding models (works on 24GB RAM/unified mem device).
+For inference, we'll use [Unsloth Studio](https://github.com/unslothai/unsloth) and [`llama.cpp`](https://github.com/ggml-org/llama.cpp) enables you to run/serve LLMs on macOS, Linux, and Windows.
+You can swap in [any other model](/docs/models/tutorials.md), just update the model names in your scripts.

 For model quants, we will utilize Unsloth [Dynamic GGUFs](/docs/basics/unsloth-dynamic-2.0-ggufs.md) to run any LLM quantized, while retaining as much accuracy as possible.